javos65/Arduino-H7-Doom-BLE/README.md

 ___

 ### Controls:
-They are about the same, as in original doom nano, but with one more feature - jumping.
+They are about the same, as in original doom.
+Multi button press is supported

 ___